 Easy: Can be made in just one bowl

-Creamed Honey: For this recipe, I used BeeMaid Honey’s Creamed Honey.
+Creamed Honey: For this honey cake recipe, I used BeeMaid Honey’s Creamed Honey.
 I eat about 90-95% of the time a vegan and plant-based diet, however, I do make some exceptions when I want to eat something like honey which I love so much as a natural sweetener.
 I always trust BeeMaid Honey as my go-to because it’s a Canadian brand, and I love to support food producers in my own country.
 BeeMaid operates a bit differently than a normal business as it’s a cooperative owned by 300 beekeepers across Canada.

 BeeMaid’s Creamed Honey gives a creamy, delicious flavor to this Honey Cake and BeeMaid uses a special process for producing their creamed honey that makes it just melt in your mouth.
 It’s easy to spread on toast or throw into any recipe or as a natural sweetener in your morning coffee.